justtal/ember-cli-sass-pods/README.md

 Enjoy styling your pods with the sass style file in the pod directory.

 ## What is ember-cli-sass-pods?
-Say you got contacts route and contact-box component.
+Say you have a contacts route and contact-box component.
 ##### Generate regular route and component:
 ```
 ember g route contacts -p
 ember g component contact-box -p
 ```
-##### Then, use ember-cli-sass-pods power and generate style:
+##### Then, use ember-cli-sass-pods power and generate styles:
 ```
 ember g style contacts -p
 ember g style components/contact-box -p